jkomoros/prompt-garden/README.md

 - `items` - The items to iterate through in order.
 May be an array or an object.
 If neither, then items will be effectively `[]`.
 - `block` - The statement to execute once for each item, and whose return value, if non-truthy, will lead to that item being omitted.
 Within the block, `key` will be set to the current item's key, and `value` will be set to the value.

+#### spread

+Creates a new array or object by combining a or b.

+a or b should be either both objects or both arrays.
+If a or b is not an object, then it will be wrapped in an array.

+Required parameters
+- `a` - The first part, either an array, an object, or a non object.
+- `b` - The second part, either an array, an object, or a non object.

 #### split

 Splits a string at a delimiter to give an array of strings.